Cotton Crown

 80cm x 60cm

-This project combines traditional Indian fabric - this time 'parna' turban fabric.
+This project uses a traditional Indian fabric - 'parna' turban fabric.
 A robust utility cotton, printed in gingham, that is used by labourers and more specifically farmers.
+This is embellished with auspicious Gurmukhi/Punjabi script taken from the Guru Granth Sahib (Sikh holy scriptures), and loosely translates to:

 Air the Teacher